organisciak/dissertation/document/4_posterior_objective.md

 - Relative scoring.
 Reliability scores are calculated on the confidence of their ratings relative to the highest rating in each set.

-For comparison, we also ran a worker reliability scoring function as described in [^TODO cite wang et al 2011], which is based on the accuracy rate of the workers (i.e., how many they rated correctly compared to incorrectly) without any weight given to the confidence in the tasks that they completed.
+For comparison, we also ran a worker reliability scoring function as described in @wang_managing_2011, which is based on the accuracy rate of the workers (i.e., how many they rated correctly compared to incorrectly) without any weight given to the confidence in the tasks that they completed.
 The various techniques for calculating confidence and setting worker reliability scores were combined in sensible ways and evaluated.

 Accuracy rates were recorded for the number of correct labels applied at the fifth iteration of each algorithm.